- System requirements

 Your app’s Debug and Release build configurations embed the Debug or Release build modes of Flutter, respectively.
 Add a Profile build configuration to your app to test in profile mode.

 Alternatively, you can generate the necessary frameworks

 and embed them in your application by manually editing

 your existing Xcode project.
-You may do this if members of your
+You might do this if members of your

 team can’t locally install Flutter SDK and CocoaPods,

 or if you don’t want to use CocoaPods